chrislabarge/chrislabarge/content/posts/color-picker.md

 Set Up
 ----------------------

-This tutorial assumes that your have a Rails application with webpacker and stimulus installed (*along with some familiarity using each*).
+This tutorial assumes that you have a Rails application with webpacker and stimulus installed (*along with some familiarity using each*).

 If you are using Rails >= 6.0 version, you can generate the application with the following command.